vish210302/Customer-Churn-Project/README.md

 # Customer Churn Project

 This project is a machine learning project focusing on customer churn prediction.
 It basically finds the probability of Churn given the 19 parameters as input.
 Here we are fetching the probability of churn via an FastAPI call and prediction request is sent to the /predict endpoint.
 The project consists of 4 main steps:
-- Data Preprocessing and Model Development (CatBoost)
+- Data Preprocessing and Model Development (CatBoost and ANN) [Use of Mutual Information Scores to select important features]
 - Interface (Streamlit)
 - API (FastAPI)
 - Automation (Docker)